 - change of programme of study (unless elements contribute towards the new programme and/or maximum timeframes allowable)

-Examples of exceptional circumstance may include:
+Examples of exceptional circumstance may include, but are not limited to:

 - you suffered an illness that necessitated he/she missed at least 15 days of lectures or equivalent research time